Helen Jewett: The trial

 Based on the testimony of the women who lived in the brothel, the police arrested 19-year-old Richard P. Robinson on suspicion of Jewett's murder.
 Robinson, a repeat customer of the victim, flatly denied killing her, and did not display much emotion even when confronted with the still warm corpse.
 Nevertheless, based on the testimony of various witnesses and the recovery of a cloak that resembled Robinson's, the coroner's jury, hastily assembled on the scene and made up of on-lookers, concluded that Jewett met her end "by blows ... inflicted ... with a hatchet by the hand of Richard P. Robinson."
 This was enough to gain an initial indictment.

 On June 2, 1836, Robinson's trial for murder began.
-Ex-D.A. of New York Ogden Hoffman appeared for the defence.
+Ex-D.A. of New York Ogden Hoffman appeared for the defense.
 After days of testimony from several witnesses, including Rosina Townsend, the judge gave the jury its instructions.
 As most of the witnesses were other prostitutes, the judge ordered his jury to disregard their testimony.
 Presented primarily with circumstantial evidence against Robinson, the jury returned a verdict of not guilty in less than a half hour.